 3 Don’t take any hasty desicions

-* I often see people are driving slowly to read signs and/or bein doubtful about their actions.
+I often see people are driving slowly to read signs and/or being doubtful about their actions.
 This will cause unsafe situations.
 The other traffic members will expect you to drive normally.
 If you go too slow or even almost come to a halt, it can be dangerous.

 4 Keep an eye on the locals

-* Stop for a red light.
+Stop for a red light.
 Of course, you should, if everybody does.
-If they don’t, you shouldn’t either!
+If nobody doesn’t, you shouldn’t either!

 5 Can you stop to take a picture?